 2. Luigi's World's Largest One Man Band - Anaconda Polka (major, major discovery here, folks - the only thing I can find about this guy is from this book about the bars of Montana; read that link and be amazed; anyone else got anything on this guy?)

-3. Susan Carroll Presents - Waistline and Tummy Exercises (from an ep calle
+3. Susan Carroll Presents - Waistline and Tummy Exercises (from an ep called "Milady, Your Figure!")

 4. Dick Kent - Smiling Farmer-The President (this bewildering ode to Jimmy Carter is one of the best song-poems EVER; to quote Rudy Ray Moore, "I ain't lyin'!")